ga-wdi-boston/rails-api-many-to-many/README.md

 ## Join Tables

-A `join table` is a special table which holds refrences two or more tables.
+A `join table` is a special model which holds references to two or more models.

-Let's see what this table might look like:
+Let's see what this association might look like:

 ![has_many_through](./book-borrower-loan.png)

 <!-- Image from Rails Docs -->

-In the above example the `loans` table is the `join table`.
-You can see it has both a `book_id` column and a `borrower_id` column.
-Both of these columns store refrences to their respective tables.
+In the above example, the `loans` model is the `join table`.
+You can see it has both a `book_id` attribute and a `borrower_id` attribute.
+Both of these attributes store references to their respective models.

-You can also see a column called `appointment_date`.
-You are allowed to add other columns on to your `join table`, but do not necessarily have to.
+You can also see an attribute called `date`.
+You are allowed to add other attributes on to your `join table`, but you do not necessarily have to.
 In this case it makes sense, in some cases it may not, use your judgement.

 ## Create Additional Resources